Guren Nash/Tenkai Knight Bravenwolf (Guren Ogami)

 - The Quiet One: Gen doesn't like to socialize with other people.
 This is because he is working with Vilius and prefers to work alone in secret.

 - Sixth Ranger: Joins the Tenkai Knights in "A New Knight" when he realizes that destroying both worlds isn't what he really wanted.
+He acts as an Aloof Ally in the second half of the show, but continues to assist them more in his human form.
+Once he official accepts them as his friend, his transformation into Dromus Tenkai Whirlwind cements him as an official member.

 - The Starscream: Gen's not even being subtle around Vilius about the fact that he's just using him to get the Tenkai Dragon's power for himself.